pbjorklund/pbjorklundblog/content/posts/developers-not-needed.md

 series:
   - AI
 ---
-The software development landscape is on the brink of a monumental shift.
-Google Devin AI developer…
+The software development landscape is on the brink of a monumental shift (in the next week / month / decade depending on your bent).
+Just Google “Devin AI developer” to see the latest hype AI product that is scaring developers.

 Here’s what I think:

 **1. The End of Software Developers as We Know Them**

 In a few years, the traditional role of software developers will be virtually unrecognizable.
 This isn't about doom and gloom; it's about evolution.
-As AI and machine learning technologies advance, the hands-on coding that many developers do today will be largely automated.
+As AI advance, the hands-on coding that many developers do today will be largely automated.
 This change is not just coming; it's practically at our doorstep.
+Developers that spend 95% of their time creating simple CRUD webapps will probably be first out the door.

 **2. There's Still Plenty of Room at the Top**